Frontier Airlines: Services

-As an ultra low-cost carrier (ULCC), Frontier imposes fees for additional amenities and services, such as for advance seat reservation and baggage allowance, the waiving of fees associated with changing or cancelling itineraries, and operates a buy on board service for in-flight catering.
+As an ultra low-cost carrier (ULCC), Frontier imposes fees for additional amenities and services, such as for advance seat reservation and baggage allowance, the waiving of fees associated with changing or canceling itineraries, and operates a buy on board service for in-flight catering.
 Prior to its transition to an ULCC, the airline offered DirecTV channels on seat-mounted electronic screens for an additional fee.
 Following the removal of the electronic screens from its seats, the airline has not offered any in-flight entertainment options.
 In May 2024, Frontier introduced a low-cost bundled fare option called "BizFare," which includes seat selection, a carry-on bag, and flexibility to change flights without penalty.

+Frontier Airlines currently offers three bundle options, which give every passenger the opportunity to upgrade their ticket to a service level that meets their needs or may be better-aligned with legacy carriers.
+Any passenger who purchases a bundle has zero change or cancellation fees.

+Economy Bundle includes a personal item, carry-on bag, standard seat selection, and no change or cancel fee.
+Premium Bundle includes all of Economy, plus premium seat selection and "Board First" with reserved overhead bin space.
+Business Bundle includes everything from Economy and Premium, plus 2 checked bags (50 lbs max, each) and an UpFront Plus seat (empty middle or 2x2 seating).

 Seating

 Frontier's aircraft are configured in all-economy class seating in a 3–3 layout.
 Seats on its A320 aircraft have 28 in to 30 in of seat pitch, and seats on its A321 aircraft have 30 in to 32 in of seat pitch.
 At 19 in wide, the middle seats on Frontier's aircraft are wider than the window and aisle seats.
 Seats do not have adjustable recline, with the exception of some premium "Stretch" seats in an exit row or near the bulkheads, which have an additional 5 in to 8 in of seat pitch.